It always happens, without fail.

 To safely apply a cold compress, first enclose ice in a clean cloth or ziplock bag.

 (DO NOT put ice or ice packs directly on your skin!
-Too much cold can cause frostbite or a cold-exposure rash called urticaria.)
+Too much cold can cause frostbite or cold-exposure hives called urticaria.)

 No ice?
 Try a chilled green tea bag.
 Yep, they’re nice warm or cold!